flash62au/EngineDriver_Home/docs/operation/interface.rst

   * In Phone Loco Sound
   * Children's Timer

-The optionally configured items are configured via the corresponding preferences in the ``Throttle Screen Action Bar Preferences`` preference group.
+The optional buttons are enabled and configured via the corresponding preferences in the `Throttle Screen Action Bar <../configuration/preferences.html#throttle-screen-action-bar-preferences>`_ preference group.
+(Other than the Children's Timer which is configured in the `Children's Timer <../configuration/preferences.html#children-s-timer-preferences>`_ preference group.)

 Emergency Stop
 """"""""""""""